- Why so specific about seniors?

 *Lower launch height

-Because of the reduction in their physical power and limitations in range of motion, older golfers will find it hard to achieve excellent launch heights.
-If their shoulder flexibility is compromised, launch height will become lower and lower.
+Because of the reduction in their physical power and limitations in range of motion, older golfers will find it hard to achieve excellent launch angle.
+If their shoulder flexibility is compromised, launch angle will become lower and lower.

 What to look for the best golf clubs for seniors

 There’s a lot to unpack here if you’re looking for the best golf clubs for seniors.
 But for starters, the following are some of the critical aspects that should be considered:

 The best golf clubs for seniors weigh less than regular golf clubs.
 This is to allow senior golfers to channel their power into the distance and launch height.
 With less weight comes a better distance.

 You are looking for a lightweight graphite shaft.
 As for the head, try to look for a lighter one as compared to traditional irons.

 A graphite shaft option as opposed to a regular shaft will help in improving clubhead speed, not to mention that it’s way easier to wield.
 However, never compromise the quality of the club.